ahmednofal/ophidian-based-apps/README.md

-This is a placer developed using the ophidian framework for physical design https://gitlab.com/eclufsc/ophidian forked from https://gitlab.com/eclufsc/ophidian_project_template
+A repo for apps developed using the ophidian framework for physical design https://gitlab.com/eclufsc/ophidian forked from https://gitlab.com/eclufsc/ophidian_project_template